Habutiii/tp/docs/DeveloperGuide.md

 >   - 1a1.
 System displays: “Unknown command.
 Type help to see available commands.”
 >   - Use case ends.
 > - 1b.
 Agent enters feature name that does not exist in Statistics.
 >   - 1b1.
-System displays: "Missing feature(s) in Statistics: [FEATURE ENTERED BY USER]"
+System displays: "Missing feature(s) in Statistics: [FEATURE ENTERED BY USER]".
 >   - Use case ends.

 ---